adam-coates/seminar-quarto/README.md

 ## Quarto makes it hard to put custom `js` in specific places

-- This inherently stops some usability, however again this is by design to prevent the quarto rendering scripts from breaking entirely
+- This inherently stops some usability, however again this is by design to prevent the rendering of quarto documents from breaking entirely

-- This however means that extremely custom things can be hard without a postprocessing script
+- This however means that custom things can be hard to accomplish (like the [Seminar](https://github.com/rajgoel/reveal.js-plugins/tree/master/seminar) plugin) without a postprocessing script

 ## Steps: